-Diagnostic mammograms check for breast cancer following the discovery of breast lumps or other indication of breast cancer.
-This mammogram is also useful to learn more about breast changes or to better view breast tissue found on a breast screening.
+Diagnostic mammograms check for breast cancer following the discovery of breast lumps or other indications of breast cancer.
+This mammogram is also useful to discover more about breast changes or to better view breast tissue found on a breast screening.

 1/13 Sir John Overall Drive

 Browns Plains QLD 4118